 With her first muscles in place, your baby is moving a little, albeit involuntarily.
 Legs and arms are growing, elbows are forming and her toes and fingers are beginning to look like ‘real’ toes and fingers.
 All the visual equipment is coming along nicely, too.
 Lots of little changes this week!

-A craving for pickles is more than just a pregnancy cliché.
+At 7 weeks pregnant, a craving for pickles is more than just a pregnancy cliché.
 Things you loved pre-pregnancy may turn you off now.
 Even your favourite perfume may now make you cringe.
 Your habits might change because your altered hormone levels have an effect on your sense of smell and taste.
 Your new cravings may even include gherkins.
 Unfortunately, you may also experience the exact opposite of cravings.
-Many mums-to-be have a lot of trouble with nausea, especially early in the morning.
+At 7 weeks pregnant, many mums-to-be have a lot of trouble with nausea, especially early in the morning.

 Your body, under the influence of natural hormones, is already thinking ahead.
-It needs to store some fat tissue to begin preparing for the final months of pregnancy and, after that, breastfeeding.
+At 7 weeks pregnant, it needs to store some fat tissue to begin preparing for the final months of pregnancy and, after that, breastfeeding.
 During your first trimester, if you began your pregnancy at a healthy weight, you likely do not need to eat any more calories.
 However, be sure to include foods from each of the food groups, and talk with your doctor about a multi-vitamin and mineral supplement designed for pregnant women.